zoonk/.github/finances/compensation.md

 ## Working Hours

-Our goal is to have employees work **20 hours/week**.
-[Working longer hours can make people less productive](https://theweek.com/articles/696644/why-should-work-4-hours-day-according-science).
+Our goal is to run an experiment where employees work **20 hours/week** because [working longer hours can make people less productive](https://theweek.com/articles/696644/why-should-work-4-hours-day-according-science).
 We believe most of the 40 hours people usually spend in traditional workplaces are due to unnecessary work and workplace politics.
-By focusing on what matters, having [asynchronous communication](../how-we-work/communication.md), and minimizing meetings, 20 hours is more than enough to do great work.
+By focusing on what matters, having [asynchronous communication](../how-we-work/communication.md), and minimizing meetings, 20 hours should be enough to do great work.
+This experiment may end if it does not work out or we do not have a good financial situation that allows us to keep it going.

 ## Paid Time Off